Primary Source Packet: American Indian Termination and Relocation

 Use primary sources in your classroom to analyze American Indian experiences during mid-century tribal change and relocation.

 Laws enacted throughout the 1950s and 1960s encouraged Native people to assimilate in European American society and ended tribal sovereignty and trusteeship of reservation land.
-This packet shares stories about Native American experiences in the mid-20th-century and provides perspective about challenges Native people faced during tribal change and urban relocation.
+This packet shares stories about Native American experiences in the mid-20th-century and provides perspective about challenges, resilience, and growth during this era of tribal change and urban relocation.

 - Discussion questions, context, guiding questions for each source.

 - Bureau of Indian Affairs memo.
 “Proposed Terminal Legislation for Indians of Southern Minnesota.”
 January 19, 1955.

 - “She Left Reservation, But What of Future?: Indian comes to city for ‘opportunity’.”
 Minneapolis Sunday Tribune.
 May 6, 1956.

 - “Indians Get Vocational Training Aid.”
 Bemidji Daily Pioneer.
 October 11, 1957.

 - “Reservation Life and Job Indian Choice.”
 Bemidji Daily Pioneer.
 October 25, 1957.

 - Ka-ka-gesick, Ojibway Medicine Man, being interviewed by Robert C. Wheeler of the Minnesota Historical Society.
 Photograph.
 1963.